MottenNutki-1401/WriteIt/README.md

 ## WriteIt- Your Task Companion!
--heya I'm making a simple project with java
+- heya I'm making a simple project with java